 In agreement with other research cited in a recent review , the CRN surveys documented the fact that users of dietary supplements are more likely than nonusers to adopt a variety of healthy habits.

 "What the data tells us," said Judy Blatman, senior vice president, communications, CRN, and one of the study's co-authors, "is that dietary supplement usage is a mainstream practice, and, contrary to some assertions, supplement users do not use these products as a license to slack off on eating right or exercising, but instead are health conscious individuals trying to do all the right things to be healthy.
 They are more likely than nonusers to try to eat a balanced diet, visit their doctor regularly, get a good night's sleep, exercise regularly, and maintain a healthy weight."

 Dr. Dickinson observed, "The CRN data and NHANES data both indicate that half to two-thirds of American adults use dietary supplements and that their motivation comes from a desire to stay healthy.
 The evidence suggests that supplement use is viewed as one component of an overall wellness strategy."

-Explore further: Published study finds usage of, reccomendations for dietary supplements high among dietitians
+Explore further: Study finds usage of, recommendations for supplements common within various physician specialties

 "Consumer usage and reasons for using dietary supplements: report of a series of surveys" Journal of the American College of Nutrition 2014; 33(2):176-182